AverageHelper/Gamgee/README.md

 ### `video <url>`

-Given a YouTube, SoundCloud, or Bandcamp track link, Gamgee responds with that video's title and duration.
+Given a track link from a [supported platform](#supported-music-platforms), Gamgee responds with that video's title and duration.
 Handy for testing specific cases.
 Anyone may use this command at any time.

 ## Contributing